 The PlayStation 5’s interface is a clean and attractive evolution of the PS4 software.
 It offers a snappy user experience with fast game switching and navigation.

 The home screen features a row of tiles showcasing recent games, and selecting a game makes its art take over the entire screen with accompanying background music.

 The Explore tab provides news and updates, while the Game Library tab allows for instant downloading of PS4 titles.

 Capture features for videos, screenshots, and streaming to platforms like YouTube and Twitch are also available.

-The PS5 introduces the control center, accessed by tapping the PlayStation button, which allows access to some more common features.
+The PS5 introduces the control center, which is accessed by tapping the PlayStation button, allowing access to more common features.